notwaving/programming_fundamentals_002/docs/WRITTEN-SOLUTIONS.md

 Numbers matchers, such as `.toBeGreaterThan(0)` when checking if a book is in stock; `.toBe()` for anything returning a boolean.

+`.toContain` for the countBooksByKeyword and getBooksByAuthor function tests.

 4. What data types are considered "complex" data types?